-There are several basic things you tend to look for when scouring Europe for the ideal marina.
+There are several basic things you tend to look for when choosing the best berth in an idyllic marina location.
 It needs to be multilingual and professionally managed, with a reliable climate and a nearby airport.
 It needs to be in a place that has the power to excite in its own right, alongside decent proximity to some interesting cruising grounds.
 And in terms of facilities, it’s always easier to enjoy your yacht if everything you need is available directly on site and backed up by the luxury of round-the-clock support.
 There are of course plenty of locations throughout Continental Europe that fit the bill but, if you’re looking for a marina that adds a little glamour to the mix, the following eight are among the most coveted you will find…

 - Barcelona, OneOcean Port Vell